meltingscales/VirtualMachineConfigs/README.md

-# VagrantPackerFiles
+# VirtualMachineConfigs

-A collection of Vagrantfiles and Packer builds I use.
+A collection of Vagrant/Packer/Helm/Docker builds I use.

 No license, I only request you link to this original repo.